 The AssistiveTouch menu on the iPhone can be very helpful for a variety of reasons.
-But it provides a lot of opportunity for customization and, if you have made a lot of changes to it, you might decide that you would prefer to reset the AssistiveTouch menu on your iPhone.
+But it provides a lot of opportunities for customization and, if you have made a lot of changes to it, you might decide that you would prefer to reset the AssistiveTouch menu on your iPhone.

 Our guide below will show you how to find the option on the AssistiveTouch menu that allows you to reset any of the changes that you have made, and restore the menu to its original configuration.
 You can then start fresh with customizing AssistiveTouch with the options that are most useful to you.

-Reset the iPhone AssistiveTouch Menu to Default
+How to Reset the iPhone AssistiveTouch Menu to Default (Guide with Pictures)

 The steps in this article were performed on an iPhone 5, in iOS 9.3.
 The result of completing this task will be an enabled AssistiveTouch menu that uses all of its default icons.
 The icons included on the default AssistiveTouch menu include 6 icons, which are: